 For our last example, you need not look any further than the blog post you're reading right now!
 How-to guides like this one help solve a problem for your readers.
 They're like a cookbook for your industry, walking your audience through a project step by step to improve their literacy on the subject.
 The more posts like this you create, the more equipped your readers will be to work with you and invest in the services you offer.

 Ready to blog?
-Don't forget to download your five free blog post templates right here.
+Don't forget to download your six free blog post templates right here.

 Topics:How to Write a Blog Post